mitschabaude/typescript-server-template/README.md

 yarn
 ```

-On the other hand, you typically want to start developing without publishing to Github right away.
+On the other hand, you typically want to start developing without publishing to Github.
 To do so, simply clone the repo and remove the .git folder.

 ```sh
 git clone git@github.com:mitschabaude/typescript-server-template.git my-repo